AgoraIO/agora_doc_source/markdown/en/Video/start_call_web_ng.md

 startBasicCall()
 ```

-In the above code, we do the following things:

-1. Call [`createClient`](https://docs.agora.io/en/Video/API%20Reference/web_ng/interfaces/iagorartc.html#createclient) to create an `AgoraRTCClient` object.
-2. Call [`join`](https://docs.agora.io/en/Video/API%20Reference/web_ng/interfaces/iagorartcclient.html#join) to join an RTC channel with the App ID, user ID, token, and channel name.
-3. Call [`createMicrophoneAudioTrack`](https://docs.agora.io/en/Video/API%20Reference/web_ng/interfaces/iagorartc.html#createmicrophoneaudiotrack) to create a local audio track from the audio sampled by a microphone, call [`createCameraVideoTrack`](https://docs.agora.io/en/Video/API%20Reference/web_ng/interfaces/iagorartc.html#createcameravideotrack) to create a local video track from the video captured by a camera, and then call `publish` to publish the local audio and video tracks to the channel.
-4. When a remote user joins the channel and publishes tracks:
-   1. Listen for the [`client.on("user-published")`](https://docs.agora.io/en/Video/API%20Reference/web_ng/interfaces/iagorartcclient.html#event_user_published) event.
-And when the SDK triggers this event, get an `AgoraRTCRemoteUser` object from this event.
-   2. Call [`subscribe`](https://docs.agora.io/en/Video/API%20Reference/web_ng/interfaces/iagorartcclient.html#subscribe) to subscribe to the `AgoraRTCRemoteUser` object and get the `RemoteAudioTrack` and `RemoteVideoTrack` objects of the remote user.
-   3. Call [`play`](https://docs.agora.io/en/Video/API%20Reference/web_ng/interfaces/itrack.html#play) to play the remote tracks.

 ## Test your app

 This quickstart uses [webpack](https://webpack.js.org/) to package the project and `webpack-dev-server` to run your project.